legumeinfo/pandagma/README.md

 Optionally, alignments and trees can also be calculated.

-The gene family workflow (pandagma-fam.sh) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an optional "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
+The gene family workflow (`pandagma fam`) is similar to the pangene workflow, but operates on proteins rather than CDS, and uses an optional "quotas" file to determine the initial expected gene duplication relationships between species, considering known or suspected whole-genome duplication histories at the evolutionary depth of interest.
 The